Pelagicore/software-factory-blueprint/docs/articles/sdk/using-the-sdk-to-crosscompile.rst

 ==============================

 Cross compiling with the help of the SDK is not much different from normal compilation.
-There are some more pitfalls, but let's get on with the happy cases for now.
+There are some more pitfalls, but let us get on with the happy cases for now.

 .. _sourcing-the-environment: